Koh Lip Lin

-Koh Lip Lin (高立人; 1935 – 12 February 2015) was a Singaporean chemist and former politician.
+Koh Lip Lin (1935 – 12 February 2015) was a Singaporean chemist and former politician.
 A former member of the People's Action Party (PAP), he served as the Member of Parliament (MP) for Nee Soon Constituency from 1980 to 1988 and the MP for Nee Soon South Single Member Constituency from 1988 to 1996, both of which he served two terms, until they were absorbed by Ang Mo Kio Group Representation Constituency.
 He also served as the first dean of the Science Faculty for the National University of Singapore (NUS) from 1980 to 1996.

 Early life

 Koh was born in 1935.
 He attended Chung Cheng High School in 1954.
 In 1960, Koh received a Bachelor of Science from Nanyang University and a PhD in Science from the University of Boston.

 Career

 Koh was director of Heeton Holdings until 2012 when he retired.

 Academic career

 In 1972, Koh was appointed the dean of the College of Science of Nanyang University.
 In 1978, Koh joined the People's Action Party (PAP) and was a member of the Estimates Committee of Parliament (from 1979 to 1990) and the Urban and Rural Service Committee (from 1979 to 1988).
 He stated that before joining, he had previously been asked by the PAP to join in "1970 or 1972".

 In the late 1970s to 80s, Koh, along with several others, supported the merging of Nanyang University and the University of Singapore to form the National University of Singapore (NUS).